• Skip to main content

 Secondly, we calculate the funds from operations.
 It depicts an increase or decrease in working capital due to operating activities.

-We can calculate it by preparing:-
+We can calculate it by preparing the statements given below:

 1. Statement of Funds Flow from Operations, or